Flour & Spice

 Rasmalai Dough

 • Mix the milk powder, flour, and baking powder well, followed by the oil and then the egg.
 This works best by hand.
+Your dough will be soft and slightly sticky, but as the ingredients incorporate in it'll become drier.

 • Once all your dough balls are made and in the pan on that gentlest of gentle simmers, cover the pan and let them cook undisturbed for 5 minutes.